RaulPPelaez/Naga_KeypadMapper/README.md

 	The possible choices are :
 		-chmap : Changes the keymap for another config inside `keymap.txt` in ~/.naga .
+		-champRelease : Changes the keymap on key release.
 		-keyPress : Runs <command> in xdotool so the possible keys are on google ( i didn't find a list of all the keys ) .
 			The <command> is run in : **xdotool keydown** or/and **keyup --window getactivewindow <command>** so it's already 'framed' by the program.
 			By example to play/pause music you can put **key=XF86AudioPlay**.
+		-sleep and sleepRelease :
+			Sleeps
+		-string and stringRelease :
+			Writes a string

+		-key : does keyPress at press and keyRelease at release -keyPress :
 		-keyRelease :
 			The xdotool key is released when the key is released.
 			There seems to be a list of keys on https://cgit.freedesktop.org/xorg/proto/x11proto/plain/keysymdef.h but you need to remove **XK_** and they're not all there so google them if you want to be sure.
-		-key : does keyPress at press and keyRelease at release -run : Runs the command <command> on key press with setsid before the command.
+		-run : Runs the command <command> on key press with setsid before the command.
+		-run2 : Runs the command without setsid.
 		-runRelease : Runs a bash command when the button is released .
+		-runRelease2 : Runs the command without setsid when button released.
 		-mouseClick : CLick based on xdotool click option.
 (Basically runs **xdotool click <command>**) (Can put numbers from 1 to 9 and options such as *--window** etc).
 		-setWorkspace : Runs <command> in **xdotool set_desktop <command>** .
 		-mousePosition : Runs <command> in **xdotool mousemove <command>** .